IntelLabs/ParallelAccelerator.jl/README.md

 ## Prerequisites

-  * Install Julia v0.4.0rc4.
-Go to http://julialang.org/downloads/
+  * Install Julia v0.4.0.
+Go to http://julialang.org/downloads/ and
-    and scroll down to "Release Candidates", then download the appropriate version.
+    download the appropriate version listed under "Current Release".
     Then check that you can run Julia and get to a `julia>` prompt.
-You will know you're running the correct version if when you run it, you see `Version 0.4.0-rc4`.
+    You will know you're running the correct version if when you run it, you see `Version 0.4.0`.
   * You will need a C++ compiler: either `gcc` or `icpc`.

 ## Installation